swiftlang/swift-package-manager/Documentation/Design/EvolutionIdeas.md

 about it.

-If you're interested in participating in a particular evolution idea, please familarize yourself with the existing discussion on that topic and start participating in the discussion thread of that idea.
+If you're interested in participating in a particular evolution idea, please familiarize yourself with the existing discussion on that topic and start participating in the discussion thread of that idea.
 If a thread doesn't exist for that idea, please start one with a [draft proposal](https://github.com/apple/swift-evolution/blob/master/proposal-templates/0000-swiftpm-template.md)